-In each case, the results (values and uncertainties) are in good agreement with the ones reported in Table~\ref{tab:best_fit}, obtained with the non-GP model, and that we finally adopted.
+In each case the results (values and uncertainties) are in good agreement with those reported in Table~\ref{tab:best_fit}, obtained with the non-GP model, and that we finally adopted.
 Since testing alternative modelings explores possible effects of jitter on the retrieved planetary parameters of TOI-1710\:b, this reinforces their robustness.